13.08. - 25.08. Karlsruhe

 Yes, there will always be childcare during the program!

 Registration in advance is not necessary, but welcome.
-If you have any questions or other needs, please contact us at.
-You can find more information about childcare on the daily schedule page.
+If you have any questions or other needs, please contact us at .
+You can find more information about childcare on the page “childcare“.

 Is medical care available?